sourcegraph/about/blogposts/gophercon-2018-the-importance-of-beginners.md

 Only 0.1% of the Gophers are here today (we are the 0.1%).

-How can we who are knowledgable in Go help beginners?
+How can we who are knowledgeable in Go help beginners?

  - Encourage Asking Stupid Questions (although no question should be thought of as stupid).
 This is a good practice to adopt everywhere, e.g. when onboarding new devs in your team.
  - Be patient, e.g. answering the same question for the 100th time.